plasticmacaroni/bg3-missables/checklist.md

 - Play hide and seek, get a cool ring
 - Talk to a man who wants to make things "right" by interrogating a dead barkeeper
 - Save some harpers, find out about the Inn
+- Destroy the everburning torches next to Korliss and fight the shadow mastiffs
 # Last Light Inn
 - Talk to the inhabitants
   - Mol and Raphael